5 cheap and healthy lunchbox ideas

 Cut down on calories and boost your savings by taking your own lunch into work or on trips

 Taking your own lunch means you have total control over what you eat – fresh ingredients that you like, the portion size you need and no unknown additives.
-Plus, it costs a whole lot less than food from high-street sandwich shops.
+Plus, it costs a whole lot less than food from high-street sandwich shops or supermarket meal deals.

 Discover our five healthy recipes, one for every working day: